-Comparing today's economic outcomes on opposite sides of the 1945-1949 occupationzone border, we find higher productivity, wages, rents, education, and population density in municipalities on the side where refugees were admitted than on the side where access was restricted.
+Comparing today's economic outcomes on opposite sides of the 1945-1949 occupationzone border, we find higher productivity, establishment-level value added and wages per hour, rents, education, and population density in municipalities on the side where refugees were admitted than on the side where access was restricted.
 There are several potential explanations for these differences.
 It may be that municipalities on opposite sides of the 1945-1949 occupation-zone border were already different before WWII and that modern economic differences are the result of these historical differences.
 It is also possible that today's economic differences are the legacy of differences in social and economic policies, regulations, laws, or institutions during the 1945-1949 period of French and US occupation.
 After examining the evidence for these and other potential explanations, we see the origin of today's differences across the 1945-1949 occupation-zone border in that the US zone admitted refugees while the French zone restricted access.
-By 1950, the admission of refugees had raised population density on the former US side of the 1945-1949 border 20 percentage points above density on the former French side.
-The greater density on the former US side of the border persists entirely today, some 75 years after the arrival of the WWII refugees.
-A well-understood explanation for the persistence of greater population density-and its coincidence with higher productivity, wages, and rents-is agglomeration economies (Duranton and Puga, 2004; Rosenthal and Strange, 2004; Glaeser, 2008; Combes and Gobillon, 2015).
+By 1950, the admission of refugees had raised population density on the former US side of the 1945-1949 border

-$^{^{1}}$ Section 2 contains a detailed discussion of the literature and our contribution.
+&lt;sup>1Section 2 contains a detailed discussion of the literature and our contribution.

-2Section 3 provides more historical background.
+&lt;sup>2Section 3 provides more historical background.